elcoco/mint_autoinstall/README.md

     sdd            8:48   1     0B  0 disk
     zram0        253:0    0     4G  0 disk  [SWAP]

-Write the new iso file to a usb stick.
+Write the new iso file to an unmounted USB stick.
 Be very carefull, [dd](https://www.man7.org/linux/man-pages/man1/dd.1.html) doesn't ask any questions before writing to a de
 It will write over your system disk without any problems ;)